nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1.  the user <u> lists all Udders </u>.
+1. The user <u> lists all Udders </u>.
-2. the user requests to delete a specific Udder from the list.
+2. The user requests to delete a specific Udder from the list.
 3. FindingbrUdders deletes the Udder and displays the new Udder list.

     Use case ends.